 7. Educator expenses

 Educators working at the elementary or secondary level can deduct up to $250 of out-of-pocket expenses related to their job.
 These costs can include computers, classroom supplies and professional development courses, among other things.
 For 2021, the deduction also includes protective equipment such as face masks and sanitizer used to prevent the spread of coronavirus.

 8. Alimony paid

-If you are making alimony payments to a former spouse, you can deduct those payments from your income.
+If you are making alimony payments to a former spouse, you may be able to deduct those payments from your income.
 However, this deduction does not apply to everyone.
 As the IRS says: